OpenChartProject/OpenChart/README.md

 OpenChart is a free, open source, cross platform tool for creating rhythm game charts and maps.

+**OpenChart is currently in active development.**

-OpenChart supports the following games:
+We plan to add support for the following games:

 - [Etterna](https://etternaonline.com/) / [Stepmania](https://www.stepmania.com/)
 - [Quaver](https://quavergame.com/)